jakubDoka/pew-pew/README.md

 ## contribution

-Plugin is small, so it's easy to learn how it works, if you feel like it needs an additional feature write an issue first and then after approval make a pull request
+Plugin is small, so it's easy to learn how it works, if you feel like it needs an additional feature write an issue first and then after approval make a pull request.